SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Best_Practices_When_Documenting_Catalog_Items.md

 **Don'ts:**

 - Avoid **excessive technical details**; link to reference documentation instead.
-- Refrain from jargon or **overly complex language** that could obscure the message.
+- Avoid jargon or **overly complex language** that could obscure the message.
 - Avoid **excessive** amounts of **bold text and/or alerts**, as these then lose their purpose of drawing the reader's attention.

 ## Key Features section